"Big in Japan" - Insightful Articles About The Music Market In Japan

 Recently, independent artists/bands and labelsonce the focus of only a small number of hardcore fansare growing in popularity as the music demands of consumers are becoming increasingly diverse.
 The distribution and sales systems in Japan for "indies" are now better establishedmaking it possible for successful indie artists to sell multi-platinum in Japan.

-As is the case around the world, overall sales of CD's are declining while digital music sales as well as licensing for film/TV and compilations are providing a growing source of revenues for both foreign and domestic artists.
+As is the case around the world, overall sales of CD's are declining while digital music and licensing for film/TV/games and compilations are providing a growing source of revenues for both foreign and domestic artists.

 Foreign and domestic indie artists can take a DIY (do-it-yourself) approach by forgoing traditional distributors and sell music and merchandise to Japanese consumers via the internet.
 Although promotion is still a challenge, it is easier now to distribute music to consumers all over the world.
 The internet is an essential tool for promotion.
 Also, playing shows at "live houses" and other venues is still the best promotion in Japan.
 Read more about playing gigs in Japan in Article #3 of this website.